Natasha08/mycolofitness-native/README.md

 # Running the project
   - Make sure your testing device is connected `adb devices`
-  - In one terminal tab enter `react-native start` (should be running the entire time)
+  - In one terminal tab enter `yarn start` (should be running the entire time)
   - In another tab, run `react-native run-android`

 # Testing